Get started with AzCopy

 AzCopy V10 is the currently supported version of AzCopy.

-If you need to use AzCopy v8.1, see the Use the previous version of AzCopy section of this article.
+If you need to use a previous version of AzCopy, see the Use the previous version of AzCopy section of this article.

 For convenience, consider adding the directory location of the AzCopy executable to your system path for ease of use.
 That way you can type